BioRadOpenSource/Sequoia_express_toolkit/README.md

 It is suggested that you copy the tar of the reference that you want locally.
 These commands will take a while to run.
 For full list of options see: [Sequoia Genomes](https://www.dropbox.com/sh/kqy6kt9qewqsmbl/AABSjlIs87-cWMLdLPd8eDOja?dl=0)

 When downloading from Dropbox, it will add `?dl=0` to the end of each link.
-This needs to be removed. this can be done manually, however using the output option in wget -O you can rename the file to match what is expected in the use case of the hg38 genome, see the example below where the dropbox link with the `?dl=0` can be saved as the expected hg38.tar.gz with the -O option.
+This needs to be removed. this can be done manually, however using the output option in wget -O you can rename the file to match what is expected.
+In the use case of the hg38 genome, see the example below where the dropbox link with the `?dl=0` can be saved as the expected hg38.tar.gz with the -O option.

 ```
 mkdir ./ref_data/genome-annotations